 - Have you ever wondered about the subtle differences between them?

 Welcome to the next installment of our Analytics Journey, which explores how we at Ruths.ai apply the CRISP-DM method to our Data Science process.
-Previously, we looked at an overview of the methodology as a whole as well as the first step, Business Understanding.
-Next, we examine the stage of Data Understanding.
+Previously, we looked at an overview of the methodology as a whole as well as the Business Understanding, Data Understanding, Data Preparation, Modeling, and Evaluation stages.
+Next, we examine the final stage: Deployment.